 - (A) New York City Housing Development Corporation - (i) The Corporation's practice is to close loans only when all the funds committed to be advanced have been made available through bond proceeds or a reservation of corporate funds.
-Funds are invested prior to being advanced, as described in Note 3: "Investments and Deposits" and are reported as restricted assets. - (ii) The portion of closed construction loans that had not yet been advanced as of October 31, 2022 is as follows: (in thousands)
+Funds are invested prior to being advanced, as described in Note 3: "Investments and Deposits" and are reported as restricted assets. - (ii) The portion of closed construction loans that had not yet been advanced as of October 31, 2024 is as follows: (in thousands)

 Programs:

 Multi-Family Bond Programs

-Housing Revenue \$1,568,541
+Housing Revenue \$1,442,074

-Corporate Services Fund Loans 17,267
+Corporate Services Fund Loans 111,818

-HPD Grant Funds 535,393
+HPD Grant Funds 1,180,978

-Department of Justice ("DOJ") Settlement Funds 1,038

-Unadvanced Construction Loans (closed loans) \$2,122,239
+Unadvanced Construction Loans (closed loans) \$2,734,870

-As of October 31, 2022, the Corporation has executed commitments to provide funding for six bonded senior mortgage loans in the amount of \$598,235,000 and subordinate loans in the amount of \$114,620,000.
-The timing and amount will be determined at the time of conversion.
+As of October 31, 2024, the Corporation has executed commitments to provide funding for six bonded senior mortgage loans in the amount of \$476,470,000 and subordinate loans in the amount of \$70,325,000.
+The timing and amount will be determined at the time of loan closing.

-- (iii) The Corporation has made a programmatic funding commitment in support of the City's housing initiatives.
+(iii) The Corporation has made a programmatic funding commitment in support of the City's housing initiatives.
 HDC has reserved funds to fulfill these commitments, but the timing and amount of remaining loan closings cannot be determined.
-The programmatic commitment is as follows: - On June 6, 2016, the Corporation entered into an MOU with HPD, which was amended on December 15, 2016 and amended again on June 24, 2019, that outlines the Corporation's obligations to use corporate reserves to fund construction loans for projects eligible under the Green Housing Preservation Program ("GHPP").
+The programmatic commitment is as follows:

+- On June 6, 2016, the Corporation entered into an MOU with HPD, which was amended on December 15, 2016 and amended again on June 24, 2019, that outlines the Corporation's obligations to use corporate reserves to fund construction loans for projects eligible under the Green Housing Preservation Program ("GHPP").
 Under the GHPP, HPD extends construction and permanent loans to projects specifically to finance energy efficiency and water conservation improvements, as well as moderate rehabilitation to improve building conditions, reduce greenhouse gas emissions and preserve affordability.
-HDC has set aside \$18,361,000 of its reserves for this purpose.
-The total amount advanced as of October 31, 2022 was \$6,715,000.
+HDC has set aside \$13,361,000 of its reserves for this purpose.
+The total amount advanced as of October 31, 2024 was \$9,388,000. - On June 13, 2023, the Corporation entered into an MOU with HPD, to disburse funds from the Capacity Accelerator Program Account at HPD's direction to pay for temporary staffing, outside counsel and consultants for development work on multi-family affordable housing transactions, legal services, the training of HPD staff and reviewing processes to improve work on multi-family housing transactions.
+The aggregate amount of HDC corporate reserves deposited in the Capacity Accelerator Program Account will in no event exceed \$7,668,000.
+The total amount advanced as of October 31, 2024 was \$1,982,000. - On June 27, 2023, the Corporation entered into an MOU with HPD, to be used for HPD Special Initiatives loans (green loans, aging in place loans and year 15 reserve loans).
+From time to time, HDC will use corporate reserves to make loans for HPD Special Initiatives Projects.
+The aggregate amount shall not exceed \$25,000,000.
+As of October 31, 2024, HDC has set aside \$13,300,000 of its reserves for this purpose and the total amount advanced as of October 31, 2024 was \$3,301,000.